Blog

 Is a 5-axis vise suitable for high-vibration tasks like roughing titanium?

-Absolutely.
-Our 5-axis vises are designed for extreme rigidity.
-They use a robust mechanical clamping mechanism that provides high clamping force and dampens vibration.
+Yes.
+Our 5-axis vises are built for extreme rigidity.
+They use a solid mechanical clamping mechanism that provides high clamping force and dampens vibration.
 When combined with features like serrated or dovetail jaws, they offer aggressive, secure gripping, making them ideal for heavy roughing cuts even in tough materials like titanium or Inconel.

 How does this type of vise integrate with a zero-point clamping system?